-Asset class Sub Fund (Manager) % of Fund assets Benchmark and performance objective Global equities Newton 17.0 Benchmark: MSCI All Countries World Index Performance objective: At least 1.5% above benchmark over rolling 3 year period (net of fees) Diversified Growth Funds Baillie Gifford 6.3 Benchmark: 3 month LIBOR + 3% Performance objective: 3% above benchmark over rolling 3 year period (gross of fees) Diversified Growth Funds Pyrford 5.9 Benchmark: 3 month LIBOR + 3% Performance Objective: 3% above benchmark over rolling 3 year period (gross of fees)
+Asset class Sub Fund (Manager) % of Fund assets Benchmark and performance objective Global equities Newton 17.7 Benchmark: MSCI All Countries World Index Performance objective: At least 1.5% above benchmark over rolling 3 year period (net of fees) Sustainable global equities RBC 14.6 Benchmark: MSCI All Countries World Index Performance objective: At least 1.5% above benchmark over rolling 3 year period (net of fees) Diversified Growth Funds Baillie Gifford 6.2 Benchmark: 3 month LIBOR + 3% Performance objective: 3% above benchmark over rolling 3 year period (gross of fees) Diversified Growth Funds Pyrford 6.7 Benchmark: 3 month LIBOR + 3% Performance Objective: 3% above benchmark over rolling 3 year period (gross of fees)

-The fund holds 11.7% or £87.9m of its assets in life funds and intends to retain these outside of the London CIV in accordance with government guidance on the retention of life funds outside pools for the time being.
+The fund holds 12.9% or £110.3m of its assets in life funds and intends to retain these outside of the London CIV in accordance with government guidance on the retention of life funds outside pools for the time being.
 The Fund agrees for the London CIV to monitor the passive funds as part of the broader pool.